 Raj Bahadur Rai says:

 "I get energized by the enthusiasm of our founder along with the younger team members during their training while getting ready for a trek and when they return from a trek.
-They are always ready to serve our ever growing trekking customers."
+They are always ready to serve our ever-growing trekking customers."

 He has been leading adventures tours in the Himalayan regions of Nepal, India, Tibet, and Bhutan since 1999 for various Foreign Tour operators.
 His field of expertise lies in leading Himalayan treks, Mountaineering expeditions, and Cultural tours.
-He has an excellent record from more than 1200 clients from different organizations from commercial tour operators to charity groups to the physically challenged.
+He has an excellent record of more than 1200 clients from different organizations from commercial tour operators to charity groups to the physically challenged.

 He became a Tour leader in October 2000.
 Since then he has led many groups to destinations in Nepal, India, and Tibet.

 Prasan served in Nepal's National junior soccer team when he was growing up.
-Prasan started out in the tourism sector as a white water river guide for a reputed Australian company.
+Prasan started out in the tourism sector as a whitewater river guide for a reputed Australian company.
 He has been involved in tourism since 1983.
 He was trained as a trek leader by Raj Tamang in 1992.
 He is the first to lead an exploration trek to Mount Saipal in 1998.
 Only very few mountaineering expedition teams have been up there which lies in a very remote far west Nepal.

 Yusha Pun is one of our most versatile team members.